OpenTermsArchive/engine/scripts/dataset/export/test/fixtures/dataset/README.md

 This dataset is tailored for datascientists and other analysts.
 You can also explore all these versions interactively on [https://github.com/OpenTermsArchive/sandbox](https://github.com/OpenTermsArchive/sandbox).

-It has been generated thanks to [Open Terms Archive](https://opentermsarchive.org).
+It has been generated with [Open Terms Archive](https://opentermsarchive.org).

 ### Dataset format